rutube/django_prepared_queries/README.md

 5. Don't pass empty lists as parameter values.
 Django ORM checks it for emptiness and removes empty lookups from WhereNode (with respect of boolean algebra rules).
 Pass `None` instead.
-6. Don't use and volatile values like `datetime.now() `in queryset filtering;
+6. Don't use any volatile values like `datetime.now() `in queryset filtering;
-Pass it as a parameter instead.
+pass it as a parameter instead.
 7. Test your code with 100% branch coverage *before* adding caching.

 Normalize parameters